 For thousands of years, the act of controlling your breath to enhance your health has been practiced amongst Eastern cultures — such as yogic breathing.

-Deep breathing has been shown to increase oxygen into our cells, slow our heart rate, reduce anxiety, lower our blood pressure and improve circulation.
+Deep breathing has been shown to increase oxygen into our cells, slow our heart rate, reduce anxiety, lower our blood pressure and improve poor circulation.

 But wait there’s more:

 Slow deep breathing investigations, of which there have been many, have revealed positive effects on the respiratory, cardiovascular, cardiorespiratory and nervous systems.

 There’s nothing more relaxing than a long hot bath.
 It makes you feel calm but it actually may be doing more for you than you realize.